MaximilianAlgehed/MaximilianAlgehed.github.io/projects/QuickSpec.md

 ---
-title: QuickSpec
+title: QuickSpec - Theory Exploration for the Busy Programmer
 ---
-# QuickSpec - Theory Exploration for the Busy Programmer

 We have a tool called QuickSpec.
 The paper is available [here](../papers/QuickSpec-JFP.pdf) and